 Dealing with Deterioration in Health offers insights about the emotional impact of when things don’t get better.

 Published in GUCH News Lets talk about concerns about life expectancy explores some of the common emotional reactions to loss and deterioration in health.

 Here is a list of organisations that have more information and offer support with bereavement.

-0800 854 759 provides emotional support for people born with a heart condition or those close to them.
-This can be a friend, relative, partner, teacher, carer or colleague.
+Or our Patient Helpline 0800 854 759 which provides support for people born with a heart condition or those close to them.